 On June 29, 2012, Oracle announced the enhancement to the Specialization program that enables specialization by product version.
-To be a "qualifying" version, a specialization must be either in the most recent product version or, for the one-year period during which partners must meet the criteria for the newest version of a specialization, the version being "phased out" will continue to qualify partners to receive Benefits for Specialization and meet the criteria for Platinum or Diamond status.
+To be a "qualifying" version, a specialization must be either in the most recent product version or, for the one-year period during which partners must meet the criteria for the newest version of a specialization, the version being "phased out" will continue to qualify partners to receive Benefits for Specialization and meet the criteria for Platinum status.
 In cases where a partner has two versions of the same specialization, only the most recently available specialization will count as the qualifying specialization.

 Note: Not all specializations are versioned.
 When there is no version number, there is only one qualifying specialization for that particular product, solution or industry.

 Enrollment applications are only available for qualifying specializations.
 New applications are not accepted once specializations become non-qualifying.